systematicinvestor/SIT/Readme.txt

 Systematic Investor Toolbox (SIT)

 Systematic Investor Toolbox is a collection of tools that I use in my investment research.
-I will demostrate and document various uses of toolbox in the Systematic Investor blog at
+I will demonstrate and document various uses of toolbox in the Systematic Investor blog at
 	SystematicInvestor.wordpress.com